OpenChargingCloud/WWCP_OICP/README.md

 ### Versions

-- [OICP v2.3 .NET6](https://github.com/OpenChargingCloud/WWCP_OICP/tree/master/WWCP_OICPv2.3) is fully maintained and should be used for new deployments
+- [OICP v2.3 .NET7](https://github.com/OpenChargingCloud/WWCP_OICP/tree/master/WWCP_OICPv2.3) is fully maintained and should be used for new deployments
-- [OICP v2.3 .NET Framework 4.8](https://github.com/OpenChargingCloud/WWCP_OICP/tree/master/dotNetFramework/WWCP_OICPv2.3) is deprecated and only left for reference
-- [OICP v2.2 .NET Framework 4.8](https://github.com/OpenChargingCloud/WWCP_OICP/tree/master/dotNetFramework/WWCP_OICPv2.2) is deprecated and only left for reference

 ### Requirements & Configuration

+#### OICP Classic

-1. You will need .NET6+
+1. You will need .NET7+
 2. Tested and running in production since 2014 on *Debian GNU/Linux* servers
 3. The mutual authentication (TLS client certificates) with Hubject must be set up.
 4. Your server(s) must be registered within the Hubject firewalls.

 You can of course skip *3.* and *4.* when you use this software for your (internal) testing purposes only.

+#### OICP Peer-to-Peer

+OICO P2P is a reference implementation of the Open InterCharge Protocol reassembled to support peer-to-peer operation instead of using a central EV roaming hub.
+This software is experimental, but should be as stable as the normal protocol implementation.

+1. You will need .NET7+
+2. Tested and running in production since 2022 on *Debian GNU/Linux* servers
+3. You can use OICP P2P with or without security.
+You're the admin ;)

 ### Documentation